ashish807/Virtual-Pen-OpenCV/README.md

 6) Add an Eraser Functionality to erase parts of the drawing

-Before moving on I strongly recommend you to check Edge detection, Countor Detection, BacgroundSubtractor and look how to find them in OpenCV and all the Parameteres they accept
+Before moving on I strongly recommend you to check Edge detection, Countor Detection, BackgroundSubtractor and look how to find them in OpenCV and all the Parameteres they accept

 And do check about RBG, HSV